Afikcan/Global-Analysis/README.md

 ## Introduction

-This project explores the intersection of religiousness, educational attainment, and economic welfare (Human Development Index - HDI) across five countries: **Norway**, **Australia**, **Saudi Arabia**, **India**, and **Afghanistan**.
-By analyzing global data from 1990 to 2010, the project investigates how non-religiosity, education levels, and economic welfare correlate across these culturally distinct nations.
+This project investigates the intersection of religiousness, educational attainment, and economic welfare (Human Development Index - HDI) across five countries: **Norway**, **Australia**, **Saudi Arabia**, **India**, and **Afghanistan**.
+By analyzing global data from 1990 to 2010, this study aims to uncover patterns between non-religiosity, education levels, and economic development, providing insights into how these factors interplay across distinct cultural and economic environments.

-For more comprehensive details on the methodology, statistical analysis, and insights, you can refer to the [project paper](Exploring_the_Intersection_of_Religion__Education__and_Economic_Welfare__A_Global_Analysis.pdf) written for my class.
+For a more detailed breakdown of the methodology, statistical models, and findings, please refer to the [project paper](Exploring_the_Intersection_of_Religion__Education__and_Economic_Welfare__A_Global_Analysis.pdf) written for the class project.

+## Research Questions

+This study is driven by the following research questions:

+1. **How does non-religiosity relate to educational attainment and HDI in countries with varying levels of religious adherence?**
+2. **What is the correlation between levels of education and economic welfare in secular and religious societies?**
+3. **How do the interactions between religious adherence, education, and economic development differ across regions like Europe, the Middle East, and South Asia?**

+These research questions aim to explore the complex relationships between religion, education, and economic welfare, with a specific focus on whether secularism is a factor in boosting educational and economic outcomes.

 ## Dataset

-The dataset comprises key socio-economic indicators over a 20-year period for five countries, exploring the links between:
+The dataset comprises global data on religious adherence, educational attainment, and HDI across five countries from 1990 to 2010.
+Key variables include:

 - **Religiousness**: Levels of religious adherence in each country.
-- **Educational Attainment**: Percentage of the population with varying levels of education.
+- **Educational Attainment**: The percentage of the population that has achieved various levels of education.
-- **Economic Welfare (HDI)**: A composite measure including life expectancy, education, and per capita income indicators.
+- **Economic Welfare (HDI)**: A composite measure that includes life expectancy, education, and per capita income indicators.

 ### Key Features

 - **Countries**: Norway, Australia, Saudi Arabia, India, Afghanistan
-- **Time Period**: 1990 to 2010
+- **Time Period**: 1990–2010
 - **Variables**:
-  - Religiousness: Religious adherence levels.
+  - Religious adherence
-  - Educational Attainment: Percent of the population with various education levels.
-  - HDI: A composite index of human development.
+  - Educational attainment
+  - HDI (Human Development Index)

 ### Data Sources

+The dataset was sourced from multiple global data repositories, including:
 - **UN Data**: The United Nations Development Program (UNDP) and various global reports.
-- **World Bank**: Economic and social indicators, including GDP and literacy rates.
+- **World Bank**: Key economic and social indicators, including GDP and literacy rates.

 ## Usage